-Clear, compelling messages that resonate with your target audiences are the building block of an effective communications effort.
 One of the biggest challenges for organizations is speaking with a consistent and compelling voice.
-Silos abound, and even those enterprises that have a positioning platform find it difficult for the organizational messaging to take hold.
+Silos abound, and even enterprises with a positioning platform find it difficult for their internal communication strategy to take hold in their organization.

 The stars of this year’s Super Bowl weren’t the Broncos and Seahawks but the adorable Labrador puppy and muscular Clydesdale featured in a 60-second Budweiser beer commercial.
 At last count, the ad had more than 40 million views on YouTube.
 Pollster Frank Luntz noted on CBS This Morning that women and men in a focus group he arranged to watch the big game ads were deeply moved by it, some to tears.
 So why is this commercial so powerful?